 Choosing courses for your CAO form can be a daunting experience and actually getting your results and accepting a course can be just as daunting.
-There’s so many courses, which can make it hard to translate your school interests into a college course.
-I chose my undergraduate because it was broad, included photography and was something completely different with subjects like psychology and social studies.
-For your first round offer you’ll be offered a course from your Level 8 and Level 6/7 choices in order of your preference.
+There are so many courses, which can make it hard to translate your school interests into a college course.
+I chose my undergraduate course because it was broad, included photography and was something completely different with subjects like psychology and social studies.
+For your first round offer, you’ll be offered a course from your Level 8 and Level 6/7 choices in order of your preference.

 Follow your interests

 In school you’re taught a set curriculum, college allows you to study to your strengths and delve into your interests.
-You’re treated like an adult and expected to be self driven to study so choosing something that excites you is key when deciding on your first or second choice.
-Whether it’s level 8 or level 7, pick the one that you’re most interested in.
+You’re treated like an adult and expected to be self-driven to study so choosing something that excites you is key when deciding on your first or second choice.

 Your new home

 Make sure the colleges you’re picking are suited to you.
 Have another look online and on social media to research the college, its faculties, its social life, its size, clubs and societies, etc. All these things play a huge part in making your college experience the best it can be.